ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 ## Setup on Grove - Vision AI Module V2
+**Kindly Note:** Only follow this part of the tutorial if you have the board.

-Due to its constrained environment, we'll focus on lightweight, optimized tools and models (will be introcuded in the next learning path).
+Due to its constrained environment, we'll focus on lightweight, optimized tools and models (which will be introduced in the next learning path).

 ![Hardware Overview #center](Overview.png)